phalcon-orphanage/docs/en/reference/models.rst

 ------------
 When a process performs multiple database operations, it is often that each step is completed successfully so that data integrity can be maintained.
-Transactions offer the ability to ensure that all database operations have been executed successfully before the data is committed in the database.
+Transactions offer the ability to ensure that all database operations have been executed successfully before the data are committed to the database.

 Transactions in Phalcon allow you to commit all operations if they have been executed successfully or rollback all operations if something went wrong.